Japanese patrol vessel Shikishima

-Shikishima is the lead ship of her class of long-range patrol ships built for the Japan Coast Guard (JCG).
+Shikishima was the lead ship of her class of long-range patrol ships built for the Japan Coast Guard (JCG).
 She was built by Ishikawajima-Harima Heavy Industries, Tokyo.

-Planned to guard plutonium transport ships, the Shikishima class is the largest and heaviest-armed patrol vessel of the JCG.
-With her cruising capacity, she can make voyages from Japan to Europe without making any calls.
+Planned to guard plutonium transport ships, the Shikishima class was the largest and heaviest-armed patrol vessel of the JCG.
+With her cruising capacity, she is capable of making voyages from Japan to Europe without making any calls.

-She is the only JCG ship equipped with anti-air radar and Oerlikon 35 mm twin cannons, so she has increased anti-air firepower.
+She was the only JCG ship equipped with anti-air radar and Oerlikon 35 mm twin cannons, so she has increased anti-air firepower.
 Usually, PL (Patrol vessels, Large) have only a navigation radar and a single-mounted 35 mm or 40 mm autocannon.
 And the JM61 20 mm Vulcan on the single-mounted remote weapon system later became a model for the 20 mm RFS (Remote Firing System), which is on modern PMs and PSs such as the PS.
 The OPS-14 2D air search radar is the Japanese counterpart of the American AN/SPS-49.

-At present, she is frequently sent on long cruises to Southeast Asia to foster international cooperation against piracy in the Strait of Malacca.
-She is also assigned to the policing mission of Senkaku Islands because of her cruising capacity.
-There are plans for more ships of this design to be constructed.
+She was frequently sent on long cruises to Southeast Asia to foster international cooperation against piracy in the Strait of Malacca.
+She was also assigned to the policing mission of Senkaku Islands because of her cruising capacity.
+More ships of this design were constructed.

+The Shikishima was decommissioned on April 15 2024, the ship's name and hull number was succeeded by a Reimei-class patrol vessel commissioned in March of 2025.